teddyaryono/serverless-app-demo-using-aws-cdk-dotnet/README.md

 ## Let's get started

-Before we begin, we will need to login into AWS Cloud9.
+First of all, we will need to login into AWS Cloud9.
 Cloud9 is a cloud-based integrated development environment (IDE) that lets you write and run code with just a browser.
 All code required to setup the lab is prepared, participants are only required to run the scripts in Cloud9.

 To access Cloud9 search for Cloud9 in the AWS Console and click on Cloud9.